Get help if you're a victim of crime abroad

 - give you financial help, eg for travel costs to a trial abroad or to replace stolen property

-- accept any lost or recovered stolen property, except for passports (which are cancelled and returned to the Identity & Passport Service) and driving licences (which are returned to DVLA)
+- accept any lost or recovered stolen property, except for passports (which are cancelled and returned to HM Passport Office) and driving licences (which are returned to DVLA)

 You may be able to claim compensation if you’re the victim of crime abroad.